achtnullzwei/A1TV_EPG/README.md

 ### Installation
 Installation is pretty straight forward.

-Choose or create a directory of your choice to save and run the script.
+Choose or create a directory of your choice to save and run the script (Example).
 ```
-    Example:
 mkdir /opt
 cd /opt
 ```

 Git clone the repository to this directory.